Troy Walters: Regular season

+Playoffs

 Coaching career

 Walters joined the staff at Indiana State University as their offensive coordinator, quarterbacks coach, and wide receivers coach.
 He then left to become the wide receivers coach at Texas A&M University from 2010 to 2011.
 He then had stints at North Carolina State University in 2012, and at the University of Colorado Boulder from 2013 to 2015 as a wide receivers coach.

 Walters joined Scott Frost's staff at the University of Central Florida as offensive coordinator and wide receivers coach in 2016.
 Walters was a finalist for the Broyles Award, presented to the top assistant coach in college football in December 2017.

 Walters followed Frost to Nebraska to become the offensive coordinator and wide receivers coach in December 2017.
 On January 17, 2020, the University of Nebraska and Walters parted ways.

 Walters was hired by the Cincinnati Bengals as their assistant wide receivers coach on February 10, 2020.
 He assumed Bob Bicknell's wide receivers coaching duties for the team's weeks 10 and 11 games in 2020 against the Pittsburgh Steelers and Washington Football Team due to Bicknell missing the games for COVID-19 pandemic protocols.